 The current study evaluated whether the recommended safety distance was still relevant with the new smartphones, networks and cardiac devices.
 A total of 308 patients (147 pacemakers and 161 ICDs, including 65 CRTs) were exposed to the electromagnetic field of three common smartphones (Samsung Galaxy 3, Nokia Lumia, HTC One XL) which were placed on the skin directly above the cardiac device.

 The smartphones were connected to a radio communication tester, which works like a mobile network station.
 The investigators put the smartphones through a standardized protocol of the calling process which included connecting, ringing, talking and disconnecting.
 The actions were performed in GSM, LTE and UMTS at the maximum transmission power and at 50 Hz, a frequency known to influence cardiac implantable electronic devices.
 Electrocardiograms (ECGs) were recorded continuously and checked for interference.

 Lennerz said: “From earlier studies we know that the most vulnerable phases of a call are ringing and connecting to the network, not talking, so it was important to analyze these separately.”
 More than 3,400 tests on EMI were performed.
 One out of 308 patients (0.3 percent) was affected by EMI caused by smartphones.
 This patient’s MRI compatible ICD misdetected electromagnetic waves from the Nokia and HTC smartphones operating on GSM or UMTS as intracardiac signals.

 Lennerz said: “Interference between smartphones and cardiac devices is uncommon but can occur so the current recommendations on keeping a safe distance should be upheld.
 Interestingly, the device influenced by EMI in our study was MRI compatible which shows that these devices are also susceptible.”

-Professor Christof Kolb, last author and head of the Department of Electrophysiology at the German Heart Centre, said: “Nearly everyone uses smartphones and there is the possibility of interference with a cardiac device if you come too close.
+Professor Christof Kolb, last author and head of the Department of Electrophysiology at the German Heart Center, said: “Nearly everyone uses smartphones and there is the possibility of interference with a cardiac device if you come too close.
 Patients with a cardiac device can use a smartphone but they should not place it directly over the cardiac device.
 That means not storing it in a pocket above the cardiac device.
 They should also hold their smartphone to the ear opposite to the side of the device implant.”